 Those who still rely on perimeter controls to protect their data centers probably already know that their security solutions are in need of updates.

 In this post, we will look at why network segmentation through VLANs or traditional firewalls is insufficient for today’s hybrid and dynamic environments, the trend of adopting micro-segmentation as a popular alternative, the use cases for microsegmentation, microsegmentation for compliance and risk reduction, how to avoid under- and over-segmenting networks, and using visibility as a foundational first step.
+(For more information, see our Guide to Microsegmentation.)

 The Limitations of Traditional Security Controls in Today’s Data Center